Join us for Family and Alumni/ae Weekend 2023!

 Land Acknowledgment for Bard College in Annandale-on-Hudson

-Developed in cooperation with the Stockbridge-Munsee Community
+Developed in cooperation with the Stockbridge-Munsee Community.

 In the spirit of truth and equity, it is with gratitude and humility that we acknowledge that we are gathered on the sacred homelands of the Munsee and Muhheaconneok people, who are the original stewards of the land.
 Today, due to forced removal, the community resides in Northeast Wisconsin and is known as the Stockbridge-Munsee Community.
 We honor and pay respect to their ancestors past and present, as well as to Future generations, and we recognize their continuing presence in their homelands.
 We understand that our acknowledgment requires those of us who are settlers to recognize our own place in and responsibilities toward addressing inequity, and that this ongoing and challenging work requires that we commit to real engagement with the Munsee and Mohican communities to build an inclusive and equitable space for all.

-Slavery Acknowledgement
+Slavery Acknowledgment

 The College acknowledges that its origins are intertwined with slavery, which has shaped the United States and American institutions from the beginning.
 Starting in the 16th century, European traders trafficked approximately 12 million Africans to the Americas, where they were held as property and forced to work as enslaved laborers.
 Their descendants were also held as slaves in perpetuity.
 The exploitation of enslaved people was at the foundation of the economic development of New York and the Hudson Valley, including the land now composing the Bard College campus.
 In the early 18th century, Barent Van Benthuysen purchased most of this land and was a slave owner.
 Later owners of the property also relied on Black workers they held in bondage for material gain.
 Montgomery Place, which became part of the College in 2016, was a working farm during the 19th century that likewise profited from the labor of enslaved people.